 Here are three important points to consider regarding the review process.

 1. What are the ramifications, downstream implications of changing the meaning of the translation?
 Time and Money.

-Allowing each office or distributor to make changes as they see fit carries many risks including branding risk, translation memory loss and lost time (delays in time to market for your products or services and labor cost).
+Allowing each office or distributor to make changes as they see fit carries many risks including branding risk, translation memory loss, and lost time (delays in time to market for your products or services and labor cost).

 Branding risk – marketing teams put a significant effort in crafting the message they want out in the marketplace.
 Some reviewers feel that they can delete content, add content and completely change the meaning of the source language without any regard to the original intent of the piece.
-Let’s consider a single brochure in multiple languages that has had this type of review executed.
+Let’s consider a single brochure in multiple languages that have had this type of review executed.
 If we review the completed pieces side-by side-they likely don’t portray the same message.
 Would the product manager appreciate his products portrayed in different ways in each country?

-During a project we completed for a medical device manufacturer, the French reviewer didn’t like the colonial reference to the explorer Marquette for the company name so he changed the name of the company in documentation.
-Needless to say the CEO wasn’t pleased.
+During a project we completed for a medical device manufacturer, the French reviewer didn’t like the colonial reference to the explorer Marquette for the company name so he changed the name of the company in the documentation.
+Needless to say, the CEO wasn’t pleased.
 In a second example, a large food company allowed the Japanese office to make whatever changes they pleased and the company’s tagline was changed to something completely inappropriate with a double meaning with a derogatory reference to housewives and women.

 Time and money – multiple rounds of review required to complete a simple brochure can require hours and hours of time.
 This includes the translation vendor’s time and the reviewer’s time.
 The end result is content that strays from the original intent.
 We suggest using clear and concise guidelines that do not allow for these types of changes.
 This effort will save time and money and deliver multilingual content that is consistent in all countries and consistent with the original intent of each piece of marketing collateral.